Azure-Samples/netappfiles-python-sdk-sample/README.md

     ```bash
     pip install -r ./requirements.txt
     ```
-3. Make sure you have the azureauth.json and its environment variable with the path to it defined (as previously describe in [prerequisites](#Prerequisites))
+3. Make sure you have the azureauth.json and its environment variable with the path to it defined (as previously described at [prerequisites](#Prerequisites))
 4. Edit file **example.py** and change the variables contents as appropriate (names are self-explanatory).
 5. Run the script
     ```powershell